 Investors who made charitable contributions to reduce their state tax obligation in 2018 should determine whether one of these exceptions applies to allow a deduction on their 2018 returns.

-The Act eliminates the deduction for interest paid on home equity lines of credit (HELOCs), including interest paid on existing line of credit borrowings.
+The Act appears to eliminate the deduction for interest paid on home equity loans and lines of credit (HELOCs), including interest paid on existing line of credit borrowings.

 HELOC interest deduction workarounds